xanderekpl/20486-DevelopingASPNETMVCWebApplications/Instructions/20486C/20486C_MOD12_DEMO.md

            Choose a background color:
         </p>
 ```
-12. Place the mouse cursor at the end of the text in the **P** element, press Enter, and then type the following code.
+12. Place the mouse cursor at the end of the text in the **</P>** element, press Enter, and then type the following code.

   ```cs
         @Html.ActionLink("Pink", "SetBackground", new { color = "#dc9797"})